Review Copy Submission Guidelines

 Deadlines and Lead Times

-I release my reviews on a Saturday, so please bear that in mind also.
+I always release my reviews on a Saturday, so please bear that in mind also.

 There are a number of things that mean that I will definitely NOT review your game, but these should be really obvious.